balaji-krishnan-nanba/nanba-cicd/devops/setup-instructions.md

 ## Security Notes

 - Never commit access tokens to the repository
-- Use service principals for production deployments
+- Use service principals for prod deployments
 - Regularly rotate access tokens
 - Follow principle of least privilege for workspace permissions
-- Enable audit logging for production workspaces
+- Enable audit logging for prod workspaces